pdubz-sudo/PySpark-beginner-aug2021/README.md

 ![](workshop/pictures/your-notebooks.png)

-Click `Import` on the top right corner of the page
+Click `Import` in the top right corner of the page

 ![](workshop/pictures/import.png)